-The following is a list of the rental units that were monitored in calendar year 2020.
+The following is a list of the rental units that were monitored in calendar year 2021.
 Extensive technical assistance was provided to all the apartment owners and managers in 2018 regarding incomes, rent levels and lease provisions.
-The City is following up on issues that surfaced as a result of the monitoring.
-Desk audits were conducted of four of the six complexes shown below instead of full onsite inspections due to the pandemic.
+All properties were found to be in compliance.
+Field audits were conducted seven properties shown below.